How Bright Light Therapy Works:

 Researchers use bright light therapy systems to simulate the effects of daylight.
 Usually, bright light therapy sessions of just 20-30 minutes are adequate to reset or maintain the body’s circadian rhythm.
 For most people, optimum bright light therapy response is achieved with sessions conducted the early in the morning, shortly after waking.

-- Debilitating, full-blown Seasonal Affective Disorder (SAD) can be reversed within days of appropriately implemented bright light therapy treatment – a positive result when compared to medication options.
+- For many people suffering the Winter Blues, symptoms can be reversed within days of appropriately implemented bright light therapy treatment – a positive result when compared to other options.

-- People with milder winter doldrums - who can cope, but still suffer - respond just as well to bright light therapy as those with major mood disorders.
+- People with milder winter doldrums - who can cope, but still suffer - respond just as well to bright light therapy as those with the more severe Winter Blues.

-- People feeling down in the dumps at other times of year or even with continuous, chronic mood disorders, may also respond favorably to bright light therapy.
+- People feeling down in the dumps at other times of year or even with continuous, chronic mood changes, may also respond favorably to bright light therapy.

-Bright light therapy, when considered in consultation with your physician, may be an appropriate option for many disorders before recourse to medication.
+Bright light therapy, when considered in consultation with your physician, may be an appropriate option for many situations.